 By focusing on nature, and the simple, short, yet profound image, we will take notes for crafting poems during the afternoon hike.
 Following our descent, we'll relax beside the Esopus Creek at the Emerson Resort & Spa, an extraordinary spot inspired by Ralph Waldo Emerson.
 That evening, feel free to take in one of the area's many events, or relax and write in your choice of nearby accommodations.

-The next day, we will have a poem to work on, or some notes to start working with.
+The next day, we will have a poem to work on, or some notes with which to start shaping them.
 We'll come together to share the poems in workshop with The Heron's Nest editor John Stevenson, and end our day with a collaborative renga and short walk around the Ashokan Reservoir, just minutes from the barn.

 12:00-12:30: Meet & Greet

 Evening to yourself

 12:00-2:00: Haiku & Brunch